 I found most of these patches quite usable as underscore or background textures to my arrangements.
-In partnership with the EVO grid bank, there is a lot of flexibility here to create a lush and living foundational bed to your pieces.
+In partnership with the EVO grid bank, there is a lot of flexibility here to create a lush and living foundational bed for your pieces.

-Not just pads, but some nice bells tones, some prickly high string twangs and a bunch of tubular bottle-like tones.
+Not just pads, but some nice bells tones, some prickly high-string twangs and a bunch of tubular bottle-like tones.
 Really cool category.

 Finally, the big collection of tailor-made presets from Spitfires Christian Henson and Paul Thompson.
-More an experimental showcase, as nothing follows any path of reason.
+More of an experimental showcase, as nothing follows any path of reason.

 Though a lot of patches here are very radical, there are a number of real gems.
-Paul has a clearly more structured approached to sound creation over Christians rather ad hoc style of throwing everything in and turning it up to see what happens.
+Paul has a clearly more structured approach to sound creation over Christians rather ad hoc style of throwing everything in and turning it up to see what happens.

 Both curators offer an excellent range of banks that in some cases really push the engine’s capabilities.

-A unique approach to the guitar, this library offers real out of the box thinking with plenty of scope for expansion and experimentation for the user still to be found.
+A unique approach to the guitar, this library offers real out-of-the-box thinking with plenty of scope for expansion and experimentation for the user still to be found.